-Above this structure often yields kingfish as well as the odd sampson fish, longtail tuna, spotted or spanish mackerel.
+Above this structure often yields kingfish as well as sampson fish, longtail tuna, spotted or spanish mackerel.

 We use a mixture of techniques from jigging metal and soft plastic lures, trolling and casting hard bodies, live and dead baits.
 Every method has it’s pros and cons – the main objective for me as a tour guide is that everyone has the best chance of landing fish, and has fun while doing so!

 Dotted around the Smokey Cape area are 3 larger islands being Fish Rock, Black Rock and Green Island.

 These locations are zoned marine parks due to their population of grey nurse sharks – meaning no bait fishing is allowed.